What's New!

 whom he charged with spreading a pestilence) built on the Aventine new baths, which most likely

-made use of existing buildings (the only remaining traces of these baths are underground).
+made use of existing buildings (their only remaining evidence is underground).

 by the ruins of a funerary monument along Via Appia.